Carbonyl sulfide: Reactions and applications

 This conversion is catalyzed in solution by carbonic anhydrase enzymes in plants and mammals.
 Because of this chemistry, the release of carbonyl sulfide from small organic molecules has been identified as a strategy for delivering hydrogen sulfide, which is gaseous signaling molecule.

 This compound is found to catalyze the formation of peptides from amino acids.
-This finding is an extension of the Miller–Urey experiment and it is suggested that carbonyl sulfide played a significant role in the origin of life.
+This finding is an extension of the Miller–Urey experiment, and it is suggested that carbonyl sulfide played a significant role in the origin of life.

-In ecosystem science, atmospheric studies of carbonyl sulfide are increasingly being used to describe the rate of photosynthesis.
+In ecosystem science, are increasingly being used to describe the rate of photosynthesis.